wwarthen/RomWBW/Source/Images/d_cpm22/ReadMe.txt

 The remainder of this document describes the usage and contents of this disk.
-It is highly recommended that you review the "RomWBW Getting Started.pdf" document found in the Doc directory of the RomWBW Distribution.
+It is highly recommended that you review the "RomWBW User Guide.pdf" document found in the Doc directory of the RomWBW Distribution.

 == Usage ==